corpusculejs/corpuscule/packages/element/docs/index.md

 function computer(token: Token): PropertyDecorator;
 ```

-A decorator that transforms a class getter to a computed property.
-It is an
+Transforms a class getter to a computed property.
+It is an approach that can be
-approach that can be used to reduce the number of expensive calculations by
+used to reduce the number of expensive calculations by remembering the latest
-remembering the latest result produced by the getter and providing it until all
+result produced by the getter and providing it until all the class properties
-the class properties the getter depends on are changed.
+the getter depends on are changed.

 ##### Parameters